 To sum it up

-As a web designer should not fret because you can’t be overtaken by ready-made websites yet.
-Yes, some businesses prefer easy to use and cheaper alternatives but nothing beats the flexibility, reliability, and originality of a website built by real professionals.
+As a web designer, you should not fret because you can’t be overtaken by ready-made websites yet.
+Yes, some businesses prefer easy-to-use and cheaper alternatives but nothing beats the flexibility, reliability, and originality of a website built by real professionals.